Pennsylvania's 8th congressional district

 Pennsylvania's 8th congressional district is located in the northeastern region of the state.
 It encompasses all of Wayne, Pike, and Lackawanna Counties; along with portions of Luzerne and Monroe counties.

 The district had been anchored in Bucks County from the 1940s until 2018, even as most other districts in Pennsylvania changed drastically during that time frame due to population shifts and Pennsylvania's loss of seats in the House.

 The Supreme Court of Pennsylvania redrew the district in February 2018 after ruling the previous map unconstitutional due to gerrymandering.
 The 8th district was reassigned to the northeastern part of the state for the 2018 elections and representation thereafter.
 It is geographically the successor of the former 17th district, including the ancestrally Democratic cities of Scranton and Wilkes-Barre in the Wyoming Valley.
 Portions of the new 8th district also came from the old 10th district, including the more conservative counties of Pike and Wayne.
 Meanwhile, the Bucks County district was renumbered as the 1st district.

-The district has a Cook PVI of R+5; however, the Democratic incumbent of the old 17th district, Matt Cartwright, won in 2018.
-At the time, it was one of seven districts that voted for Donald Trump in the 2020 presidential election while being held by a Democrat.
-Cartwright was reelected again in 2022, making it one of five Trump-won districts that voted for a Democrat in 2022.

-District characteristics

-The district is a mix of suburban and rural communities.
-It is predominantly white and middle class.
-The bulk of its population is located in the ancestrally Democratic cities of Scranton and Wilkes-Barre.
-However, the Democrats in this district are populist leaning, different from their counterparts in Philadelphia and Pittsburgh.
-The old 17th swung from a 55–43 win for Barack Obama to a 54–43 win for Donald Trump—the first time much of this area had voted for a Republican since 1988.
-Now this district is the second most Republican-leaning district held by a Democrat and the most Republican-leaning district held by a member of Congressional Progressive Caucus based on the Cook Partisan Voting Index.
+The district contains a mix of suburban and rural communities centered around the industrial hubs of Scranton and Wilkes-Barre that are predominantly white and working class.
+While a longtime Democratic stronghold, the Democrats in this region are populist-leaning, different from their counterparts in Philadelphia and Pittsburgh.
+The district voted for Barack Obama in 2008 and 2012 but swung for Donald Trump in 2016, 2020, and 2024, the first time much of this area had voted for a Republican since the 1980s.